 I have a blog post that shares the top document templates you should have in your wedding planning business and how they can save your hours each month!

 Another item to look at is the tools and systems you use.
 What tools could you use to improve your productivity and your client experience?
 If you find it challenging to get clients to sign and pay their deposit in a timely manner, it’s time to get a CRM.
 A CRM system is hands down the best investment you can make in your business!
 I love Honeybook since it lets you easily send contracts, questionnaires and get payments with ease.

 Or maybe there’s a platform you purchased that you are not taking full advantage of.
 Perhaps you invested in a CRM system, but you are still manually sending out payment reminders.
 This can all be automated in Honeybook!
 Or maybe you are paying for Dropbox when you could be using GoogleDrive for free.

 03. Updating Your Offers and Packages

 Every year, you should take time to do a refresh and update your client-facing items.
-First, start with your offers and packages, as well as your pricing.
+First, start with your offers, packages, and pricing.
 It is important to raise your rates as you gain experience and book out as a wedding planner!
 Will your rates go up for the next year?
 Will you consolidate your offer suite and niche your services?
 Or will you possibly offer a signature package?
 A signature package is one single package, that you focus on offering.
 It allows for an easier buying decision since your clients just have one option!